VMMs vs CMMs: What are the Differences?

 What is a CMM?

-The Main Differences Between VMM and CMM
+The Differences Between VMM and CMM

 Both VMM and CMM quantify an object’s geometric features.
 However, they have some key differences.
 Let us evaluate some key aspects that contrast vision and coordinate-based measuring machines.